-5. Great leaders are energetic and inspiring, shares our Coach Greg Basham.
+5. Great leaders are energetic and inspiring, shares Greg Basham.
 They are excellent storytellers with engaging visions.
 This skill doesn’t happen overnight; practice makes perfect.
 As an emerging leader, this is a great place to start—test the waters, practice, refine, and learn from your mistakes.

 6. Great leaders believe in their people.
 Believing is the first step, but the level up is demonstrating this belief.
 Consider the ways in which you can demonstrate your belief in your team.

 7. Great leaders benchmark the achievement of their aspirations with data gathered from their teams.
 Data, analytics, and measurement is necessary to chart growth and track development.
 Achievements and results are difficult to demonstrate and justify without measurable, data-driven indicators.
 Our team assessment is crucial in this process.
 It measures and tracks team and leader performance, check it out!
 And, try assessing your own team.

 8. Great leaders embrace discomfort.
 They openly and excitedly work through issues when there are conflicts around strategy or decisions.
 This openness and willingness to engage with discomfort is key for emerging leaders as well as those looking to level-up.

 Embracing discomfort (rather than shutting down in moments of uncertainty) displays a willingness to learn and an appreciation for continued learning, growth, and development.
 THIS is what you want to continually demonstrate as an emerging leader.
 Such comfortability with discomfort positions you as a role model for your team members–encouraging them to be equally open to exploring and accepting discomfort.